Benefits and Eligibility

 - nominated for the program most typically by their high school administrators, guidance counselors, and teachers.

 - who are motivated and well-prepared high school seniors.

 Some of the selected scholars may also receive a financial package.

-The Eagle STEM Scholars Steering Committee will make selections for the program based on students' academic performance, standardized test scores, and commitment to community service.
+The Eagle STEM Scholars Advisory Board will make selections for the program based on students' academic performance, standardized test scores, and commitment to community service.
 Preference is given to those who have taken advanced placement courses in math and science.